 Mathematics and Science typically provide the highest return on tuition investment because they build cumulatively and benefit most from expert guidance, while subjects like English require consistent long-term development that tuition alone cannot shortcut.
-Understanding which subjects benefit from tuition helps parents make strategic decisions about where to invest time and money.
+Understanding which subjects benefit from tuition — something Ancourage Academy helps parents assess through diagnostic trials — enables strategic decisions about where to invest time and money.

-After running Ancourage Academy for over a decade and speaking with hundreds of families, I have observed clear patterns in which subjects respond best to tuition intervention.
+With over a decade of teaching experience and after speaking with hundreds of families at Ancourage Academy, I have observed clear patterns in which subjects respond best to tuition intervention.
 With Singapore families spending over S$1.8 billion on private tuition annually (2023 data, MOE parliamentary reply), making strategic choices about which subjects to invest in matters more than ever.
 This guide shares those insights to help you invest wisely.

 Why Subject Choice Matters for Tuition ROI